 Mezzaluna Pizzeria is one of the locals’ favorite spots for traditional pies as well as specialty flavors like buffalo chicken and Greek salad pizzas.
 The restaurant also serves pasta, seafood and calzones.
 For more delicious Italian food, head to La Piazza Café.
 With its marble columns and grape trellises, this family-run establishment is the perfect place for a date night dinner that includes steak, seafood or pasta.
 The extensive wine list only adds to the charm.

-At the nearby Lisbon at Night Restaurant & Cafe, Portuguese and Mediterranean dishes are the star of the menu.
-Enjoy traditional dishes like bacalhau (dried and salted cod) and robalo grelhado (grilled sea bass).
 For dessert, head to 5th Element Authentic Indian Cuisine for a bowl of rasmalai, a North Indian dish made with cheese, flour, pistachio syrup and milk.
 Think of it as India’s version of cheesecake.

 The fun doesn’t end when the sun sets.
 European Village’s bars and pubs each have a unique vibe, catering to everyone, from beer buffs to wine lovers to cigar aficionados.
 Most spots host regular open mic nights, local and regional bands and comedy shows.